Korean Adjectives: 70 Descriptive Verbs and How to Conjugate Them

 Imagine a world without adjectives.

 Everything would be bland, dull and shapeless.
-Nouns would just be there—existing colorless.
+Nouns would just be there, colorless.

-So today, let’s punch up your Korean—add infinite richness, nuance, colors and layers to your verbal repertoire—by learning adjectives.
+So today, let’s punch up your Korean—add infinite richness, nuance, colors and layers to your verbal repertoire—by learning adjectives, also known as “descriptive verbs.”

 Let’s get into this colorful part of Korean grammar!